 Nothing gets resolved

 Within a toxic relationship arguments sadly become the norm.
 It’s a way of showing that perhaps the relationship isn’t working.
 If two people can talk through an argument then great.
+In fat how you resolve arguments is often the biggest test of relationships.
 However, when it’s toxic language, nothing really gets resolved.
 This is mainly because one person in the relationship will have a superior voice.
 That person will always be in the right, even when they are clearly in the wrong.

 Privacy?
 What’s that?